 Speaking personally, I can draw in bursts of concentration because I’m drawing from photographic references while I’m in front of the public.
 I’m demonstrating my skills and as such, I can stop and start at will.

 I find myself working for 10-20 minutes and I’m super focused on what I’m doing.
 When I draw I can zone out of all the distractions around me.

 The portrait artist I mentioned, has to zone out for 30 mins at a time and devote his attention to the task at hand.
-The drawback, in his situation, is an interruption throws him off.
+The drawback, in his situation, is an interruption breaks his concentration.
 He wants an audience to attract customers, while at the same time not being able to engage with them.

 I, on the other hand, will drop everything to engage with my customers and pick up where I left off.

 We are professional artists actively selling our wares, but for artists who are simply sketching in public, it’s easier to go unnoticed and have more time to yourself.

 Drawing from real-life, in urban settings, forces you to focus on what’s important in any given situation.
 Light changes, shadows change, people come and go and trucks will block your view.
 You only have time for a quick sketch, but it’s amazing how you filter out the noise with practice.

 If you are drawing street views from the sidelines the chances of being interrupted are very low, but sometimes the composition places you center-stage, in which case, a pair of noticeable headphones will do the trick.

-Do You Have to Ask for Permission to Draw People in Public?
+Do You Need Permission to Draw People in Public?

 You don’t have to ask anyone’s permission to draw them but it would be strange to get too close.
 Drawing people within an urban setting and as part of a general scene is fine.

 Ideally, your subject is not aware of what you are doing and continues to behave naturally.
 Avoid eye contact, wear sunglasses if you have to, and use a small sketchbook.
 Once a person suspects you are drawing them they’ll become self-conscious and that defeats the purpose.